rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 cairo_drawer.finishDrawing();
 cairo_drawer.writeDrawingText("cdk_mol1.png");
 ```
-As in Python, you can draw a set of moleculese to a grid
+As in Python, you can draw a set of molecules to a grid
 [(example13.cpp)](./C++Examples/example13.cpp):
  ```c++
   std::string base_smi("c1ccccc1");